Step 1: The Learning Framework

 Encourage active participation

-Maintain a respectful and motivating atmosphere
+Maintain a respectful, motivating environment

-Support learners through confidence-building practice
+Support confidence-building practice

-Monitor portfolio progress and completion
+Monitor portfolio progress

 Speak regularly in structured sessions